Home » Practice Areas » Truck Accident Lawyer in New York » Underride Accident Lawyer in New York

 How Do Underride Truck Accidents Happen?

-Rear underride occurs when a vehicle strikes the back of a stopped, slowing, or slow-moving truck trailer.
-The vehicle slides underneath the trailer's rear end.
-This pattern is common on highways when a truck is stopped on the shoulder without adequate warning reflectors, when a truck is slowing in heavy traffic and the following vehicle cannot stop in time, or when a truck pulls onto the highway from a side road at low speed.
-Rear-end truck accidents that involve underride produce fatality rates far higher than standard rear-end collisions.
+Rear underride happens when a car strikes the back of a stopped or slowing truck.
+This is common on highways when a truck is parked on the shoulder without warning lights or reflectors, when traffic slows suddenly and the car behind cannot stop in time, or when a truck pulls slowly onto a road from a side street.
+These crashes almost always cause catastrophic injuries because the car slides directly under the rear of the trailer.

-Common New York scenariosHighway shoulder stops, slow-moving trucks on rural routes, construction zonesIntersection crossings in NYC, upstate two-lane highway crossings
+Common New York scenariosHighway shoulder stops, construction zones, rural routesNYC intersections, two-lane upstate highway crossings

 Who Is Liable in an Underride Truck Accident in New York?